RoxanaGhenea/df-bank-challenge/Challenge README.md

 #### The below are some user stories to help me create a domain model (NB: Used ChatGPT to create the first 5 user stories quickly):

+#### References Section:
+Used ChatGPT for the first 5 user stories.
+Used this article to figure how to sort an array of objects by Date: https://stackoverflow.com/questions/51757994/javascript-sort-array-of-objects-by-date-then-by-time?fbclid=IwAR0uFLIIVgW6fyROf_6tjB6jk1j7SljQVIUfhR3Z3nWK9GLxwr_NvOz8DmE

 ##### User Story 1:
 > As a user